Skip to content

 • The magic word ast-grep-ignore alone will suppress all kinds of diagnostics.

-• You can ignore multiple rules by providing a comma-separated list in the comment. e.g. ast-grep-ignore: rule-1, rule-2
+• You can turn off multiple rules by providing a comma-separated list in the comment. e.g. ast-grep-ignore: rule-1, rule-2

 See the playground for example.